LukeThornton92/Milestone-Project-1-OTP/README.md

 - Arimo - For all other headings including the navbar.
 - Didact Gothic - for all content text.

-I was lucky in the fact that the band already had a font (Neue Haas Grotesk) that they used for posters and social media, I was able to review this and choose a similar font after reading about the inspiration behind the font.
+I was lucky in the fact that the band already had a font (Neue Haas Grotesk) that the band had used for posters and social media, I was able to review this and choose a similar font after reading about the font.
 Using 'Fontjoy.com' to help build my font pairings I was able to find 3 fonts I was happy to use.

 - All fonts were sourced from Google fonts, as stated in the credits.